Rui-29/Rui-29.github.io/Building_tech.md

 * Infiltration is not intentional, air renovation and HVAC is intentional.
 Ideal loads are not consuming electricity but district thermal energy.
 Infitration is in *Zone Airflow*, should be set as opposite of HVAC schedule.
 * Set output variables finally, can set output table style from *J* to *KWh*.
 RDD file has all possible output variables.

-**Comments**: powerful lightweight simulation engine, better to utilize its efficiency in integrative control (e.g., serve as RL env). has to combine with 3D modeling tools and more user-friendly interface to accelerate modeling speed.
+**Comments**: powerful lightweight yet high fidelity simulation engine, better to utilize its efficiency in integrative control (e.g., serve as RL env).
+Better to combine with 3D modeling tools and more user-friendly interface to accelerate modeling speed (actually OpenStudio + SketchUp plugins is exactly for this).

 ### Papers/Seminars
 **Jul 2021** | [IBPSA-Python Programming for Energy Modelers](https://www.youtube.com/live/lDN_nybJq20?si=cAvhqDLQWy8ZZdAv) by [Clayton Miller](https://scholar.google.ch/citations?user=akL857IAAAAJ&hl=en).